 • Studies show this method to be best for mental clarity and sexual function.

-• Great for bone density
+• Pellets are beneficial for bone density.

 The pharmacies we use to compound pellets for our patients follow the strictest guidelines for safety and quality.